luisespino/linux-handbook/ArchLinux/NFS-Server/README.md

 sudo pacman -S linux linux-headers
 ```

+Sometimes it is necessary to reboot the system.
+Try starting the NFS server service again.

 Check the status of the NFS service — it should be active:
 ```
 sudo systemctl status nfs-server